How to Attract & Retain With Your Employee Total Rewards Program

 Total Rewards: Work-life flexibility

-The pandemic has forced us all to become a lot more flexible.
+The pandemic has had a long-lasting impact on how people feel about their relationship with work.
 Working from home is now commonplace, and this has made it easier for people to adopt a more individualized daily schedule.

 If you’re hiring, this could mean a rare opportunity to secure new talent.